 Top Industries

 Hafrannsóknastofnun (the Marine and Freshwater Research Institute) requires marine biologists, oceanographers, and data scientists for the sustainable fisheries management that Iceland's quota system depends on.
 Climate change is altering fish stock locations and migration patterns, making ocean data science skills increasingly critical.
 Fishing vessel operators increasingly need marine engineers who can maintain and operate automated navigation systems, onboard processing equipment, and sensor arrays.
-Iceland's fisheries sector, which has been a pillar of the economy for centuries, is undergoing a technological transformation that requires a new generation of technically skilled professionals.

 Key sub-skills include fisheries science and marine biology, fish processing automation and robotics, marine engineering and vessel systems, oceanographic data analysis, and aquaculture management.